Hayley Miller: AFL Women's career

-Miller was named as the new Fremantle captain in December 2021 taking over from inaugural captain Kara Antonio.
-A career best season saw Miller earn selection in the 2022 AFL Women's All-Australian team as a half forward, and named vice-captain.
+Miller was named as the new Fremantle captain in December 2021, taking over from inaugural captain Kara Antonio.
+A career-best season saw Miller earn selection in the 2022 AFL Women's season 6 All-Australian team as a half forward, and named vice-captain.
+Hayley was the first AFLW player from Western Australia to play 50 games in the league, a feat she achieved in 2022 during a preliminary final against the Adelaide Crows at the Adelaide Oval.

+Ahead of the 2024 season, Miller was replaced as captain by Angelique Stannett and named as one of three vice-captains, alongside Laura Pugh and Aine Tighe.
+Miller was named Fremantle's best player in its win over Port Adelaide in week 3.

+Miller finished the 2025 AFL Women's season as Fremantle's leading goalkicker, with 11 goals from 12 games.

 Statistics

-Updated to the end of S7 (2022).
+Updated to the end of the 2025 season.